Brief Bio

 Ph.D., LPCCs, NCC, CCMHC

-Stacey Diane Arañez Litam (she, her, siya) is an Assistant Professor of Counselor Education at Cleveland State University, a licensed professional clinical counselor, clinical supervisor, and board certified sexologist.
-Dr. Litam is a multiple award winning and nationally recognized researcher, educator, clinical counselor, and social justice advocate on topics related to mental health, racial justice, human sexuality, sex trafficking, diversity, equity, and inclusion, the impact of COVID-19 on mental health, as well as Asian and Pacific Islander (API) concerns.
+Dr. Stacey Diane Arañez Litam (she, her, siya) is an Assistant Professor of Counselor Education at Cleveland State University, a licensed professional clinical counselor and supervisor, as well as a diplomate and clinical sexologist with the American Board of Sexology.
+Dr. Litam is a member of the Forbes Health Advisory Board and she is internationally recognized for her pioneering work on the impact of COVID-19 related discrimination on the mental health and wellbeing of disaggregated AAPI communities and communities of color.
 She is an immigrant and identifies as a Chinese and Filipina American woman.

 Selected National Awards